urbanopt/urbanopt.github.io/installation/mac.md

 The python installation path will be printed in the terminal once python is successfully installed; you may want to save this path for use in future troubleshooting.

 ## DES Installation

-As of version 0.5.2, the URBANopt CLI includes DES support.
-This functionality is implemented in Python and Modelica and requires that additional dependencies be installed before use.
+The URBANopt CLI includes District Energy System (DES) support.
+This functionality is implemented in Python and Modelica and requires additional dependencies before use.

 While the GeoJSON Modelica Translator will be installed automatically with the UO CLI `install_python` command, follow the [DES Installation Instructions](./des_installation.md) to install additional dependencies related to this workflow.